 If you can master the skills of data science though the rewards are plentiful.
-According to Hired's 2016 Mind The Gap report, data scientists are being paid increasingly well as employers look to attract them away from traditional roles in financial services.
-Over the past 18 months salary offers for data scientists have risen by 29 percent.
+Hired's 2016 Mind The Gap report showed that data scientists are being paid increasingly well as employers look to attract them away from traditional roles in financial services.
+In the 18 months leading up to that report, salary offers for data scientists had risen by 29 percent.
 The only role that has increased more is security engineer, at 31 percent.

 More recently Hired's State of Global Tech Salaries Report 2017 pegged the average UK data scientist salary at £56,000 for 2016, which is up 5.2 percent year-on-year.

 Read next: How to get a job as a network engineer